-In some areas of photography and especially in portraiture, we often want to create a look where a sharp main subject stands out from a non-focused, blurred background (and/or in some cases, foreground).
+In some areas of photography and especially in portraiture, we often want to create a look where a sharp main subject stands out from a non-focused, blurred background (and/or foreground).
 This obviously requires a shallow depth of field, but the appearance of the background is also important for the overall impression of the image.
 It should not be distracting, but it should not be uniform and boring either.
-Ideally, it conveys some of the atmosphere, location, scale, or other relevant context of the scene.
-The way the lens renders the out of focus areas is known as the bokeh (from the Japanese 暈け / boke which means blur, not related to the French bouquet).
+Ideally, it conveys some of the atmosphere, location, size, or other relevant context of the scene.
+The way the lens renders the out of focus areas is called the bokeh (from the Japanese 暈け / boke which means blur, not related to the French bouquet).

 Technically, there are both qualitative and quantitative aspects of the bokeh.
 Qualitative aspects involve the scene, the lighting, and the lens.
 Some lenses have a reputation for creating a beautiful bokeh, while others are known for introducing unwanted patterns such as hard edges, outlines, or onion rings around highlights.
 Some of these are attributed to imperfections in lens making, as for some aspheric lenses [Etchells 2014].

 On the quantitative side, the bokeh depends on the degree of blurring, which we can calculate using the formulas developed for the depth of field.
 For this, we will have a look at out of focus highlights.

 Size of bokeh circles

 Point light sources in out of focus areas have the interesting property that they appear as bright circles.
 These are known as bokeh circles, bokeh spheres, bokeh blobs or bokeh balls.
 For simplicity, we assume the light sources are at infinity.

 According to equation (D6b), the diameter b of the bokeh circle of a highlight somewhere behind the object plane is given by

 |hfar||=||h f / (f + A b)||(B1)|

 where f is the focal length, h is the image distance of the main object in focus, hfar is the image distance of the highlight, and A is the f-stop.
 Solving for b, we get

 |b||=||f (h – hfar) / (A hfar)||(B2)|